 Notice that this content is very much more about the purchase of cryptocurrency.
 You can be very direct here with the content topic outputs from a sales-oriented perspective.

-The content strategy is relatively straight forward from here.
+The content strategy is relatively straightforward from here.
 My advice is to work on a strategy that has 4 to 5 pieces of content to each funnel stage.
-Each funnel stage should compromise of the 4 to 5 articles and a landing page.
+Each funnel stage should compromise the 4 to 5 articles and a landing page.

 Each article should have a call to action that directs a post reader to the landing page placed in the content.